 It comes from the earth and when combined with liquid, it makes a paste that can be used to change the color of things.
-I like to use coffee and a little apple cider vinegar in my henna powder.

 The one downside that I have with henna is that the dye job only lasts about a month before I want to dye it again.

 I only wash my hair about 2 times a week and henna holds well for me.
 After about a month, I see the gray popping out again and I give it a refresh.

 I don’t mind dyeing my hair about once a month because I enjoy the product, the price, and the safety of using plant-based dye.
 When you check out the reasons I love rainbow henna below, you’ll understand!

 I much prefer henna over chemical hair dye (in an at-home box or salon experience).

 I love Rainbow Henna hair dye because: